Ubaldo Jiménez: 2016

-Heading into the 2016 season, Jimenez looked to carry on the success from the previous season but struggled mightily in the first half, registering an ERA of 7.38 through 18 appearances.
-On September 5, Jimenez pitched his first complete game since 2011.
-After allowing a 3-run home run in the first inning to the Rays, Jimenez retired 25 of the final 26 batters he faced, including the final 17 batters of the game.
+Heading into the 2016 season, Jiménez looked to carry on the success from the previous season but struggled mightily in the first half, registering an ERA of 7.38 through 18 appearances.
+On September 5, Jimenez pitched his first complete game since 2011 and the final one of his career.
+After allowing a three-run home run in the first inning to the Tampa Bay Rays, Jiménez retired 25 of the final 26 batters he faced, including the final 17 batters of the game.
 It was also the Orioles' first complete game since September 3, 2014.
-In his very next start, Jimenez lowered his ERA to below six for the first time since May 17.
-He pitched seven innings of 2-run ball, earning his fourth straight quality start, and fifth straight start allowing three or fewer runs.
-Jimenez would finish the season with an 8–12 record and an ERA of 5.44 in 29 games, 25 starts.
+In his next start, Jiménez lowered his ERA to below six for the first time since May 17.
+He pitched seven innings of two-run ball, earning his fourth straight quality start and fifth straight start allowing three or fewer runs.
+Jiménez would finish the season with an 8–12 record and an ERA of 5.44 in 29 games, 25 starts.

-In the Wild Card game, Jimenez entered the game in the bottom of the 11th inning with 1 out and no one on base.
-He proceeded to give up 3 straight hits, the last of which was a game and season ending walk-off home run to Edwin Encarnación, ending the Orioles season.
+In the Wild Card Game, Jimenez entered the game in the bottom of the 11th inning with 1 out and the bases empty.
+He gave up 3 consecutive hits, with his last career postseason pitch resulting in a game- and season-ending walk-off home run to Edwin Encarnación.